-For MacOS X we will use Homebrew to install.
+Alternatively you can use Homebrew to install PostgreSQL.
 If you don't have it installed follow the instructions on the homebrew's homepage to install it.

 First, we ensure that Homebrew is up to date